What is a Balance Transfer Fee?

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

+A balance transfer fee is a fee charged for transferring a debt from a credit card or loan to a different credit card.
 More than 7 in 10 0% balance transfer credit cards charge a balance transfer fee, according to WalletHub data.
-The average fee is equal to about 2.71% of the amount transferred.
-And that would cost the average household over $200, if they were to transfer their nearly $8,000 in credit card debt.
+The average fee is equal to about 3% of the amount transferred, with a minimum of $5 or $10.
+A balance transfer fee of 3% would cost the average household over $270, if they were to transfer their roughly $9,000 in credit card debt.

-Needless to say, balance transfer fees are important for anyone with debt to consider.
+A balance transfer can be a great way to pay down debt with a lower interest rate, but balance transfer fees can add up.
+Needless to say, they are important for anyone with debt to consider.
 That includes the millions of Americans with credit card debt, plus people with high-cost auto loans, personal loans, private student loans, etc. You can use a balance transfer credit card to repay most types of consumer debt, after all.

 Below, you can learn more about how balance transfer fees work, how they’ve changed over time and the best ways to avoid them.